grawk/nemo-page/README.md

 ```

 The `type` field is any of the locator strategies here: http://seleniumhq.github.io/selenium/docs/api/javascript/namespace.

+## General Use
+When you initialize nemo-page, it will attach itself in your app to the `nemo.page` object.
+It will then create an Object model as the base for each locator json in your locators folder.
+For example, if you have `myLocators.json`, you can access it as `nemo.page.myLocators`.

+The base object from a locator is an *actual* Object model and as such has all the same functions and uses.
+Any nested locators (for example, if you define a locator `loc1` on the root level of your locator file) can be accessed by `nemo.page.myLocators.loc1`.

 ### Page extra locator fields
 The following extra fields can be added to a locator definition to change how Page handles that locator.